andrewatts85/shopify-notes/product-research.md

 # Find Winning Products
-* Don't need to find the next amazing trend!
+* You don't need to find the next amazing trend!
 * Sell into an already established market
 * Make sure the product is solving a problem or fulfilling a passion